-Matthew Tirrell is the dean of the Pritzker School of Molecular Engineering (PME) and the Robert A. Millikan Distinguished Service Professor at the University of Chicago.
+Matthew Tirrell is the D. Gale Johnson Distinguished Service Professor Emeritus at the University of Chicago.
 His personal research specializes in the manipulation and measurement of polymer surface properties.
-Dean Tirrell’s work has provided new insight into phenomena such as adhesion, friction, and biocompatibility, and contributed to the development of new materials based on self-assembly of synthetic and bio-inspired materials.
+Tirrell’s work has provided new insight into phenomena such as adhesion, friction, and biocompatibility, and contributed to the development of new materials based on self-assembly of synthetic and bio-inspired materials.

-Before becoming dean of Pritzker Molecular Engineering in 2011, Tirrell served as the Arnold and Barbara Silverman Professor and chair of the Department of Bioengineering at the University of California, Berkeley, and as professor of materials science and engineering and chemical engineering and faculty scientist at Lawrence Berkeley National Laboratory.
+Tirrell previously served as the dean of Pritzker Molecular Engineering from 2011 to 2023.
+Before that, he served as the Arnold and Barbara Silverman Professor and chair of the Department of Bioengineering at the University of California, Berkeley, and as professor of materials science and engineering and chemical engineering and faculty scientist at Lawrence Berkeley National Laboratory.
 Prior to that, he was dean of engineering at the University of California, Santa Barbara for 10 years.
 Tirrell began his academic career at the University of Minnesota as an assistant professor in the Department of Chemical and Materials Engineering and later became head of the department.
-Tirrell also served as Deputy Laboratory Director for Science at Argonne National Laboratory, where he was responsible for integrating the laboratory’s research and development efforts and science and technology capabilities.
+Tirrell also served as Deputy Laboratory Director for Science at Argonne National Laboratory, 2015-2018.
+Effective June 2022, he serves as Interim Deputy Laboratory Director for Science and Technology, where he is responsible for integrating the laboratory’s research and development efforts and science and technology capabilities.

 Tirrell received his BS in chemical engineering from Northwestern University and his PhD in polymer science and engineering from the University of Massachusetts.
 He has received many honors, including the Polymer Physics Prize of the American Physical Society and election to the National Academy of Sciences, National Academy of Engineering, and the American Academy of Arts and Sciences.